juniorsundarCasual/TGT/vault/volume-5.chapter-395.md

 The girl then descended into a quick barrage of mumbling that threw Rianna for a loop.

 "Good luck," Jean said as she approached Rianna from her side.
-"I know its dark, but I will admit that it was a lot easier when she was brooding.
+"I know it's a grim admission, but it was a lot easier when she was brooding.
 You can't even get a word in nowadays..."

 ____